 If this is your first or second time failing the Virginia road test, here’s what you need to know:

-• You can retake the test.
-Virginia allows you to schedule another road skills test after a failed attempt.
-There’s no mandatory waiting period set by law, but you’ll need to schedule a new appointment with the DMV, and availability may vary.
+- You can retake the test after a short wait.
+Virginia requires a 2-day waiting period after a failed road test before you can retake it (Va.
+Code §46.2-325).
+You’ll need to schedule a new appointment with the DMV, and availability may vary.

 The key after a first or second failure is to resist the urge to rush back and retake the test immediately.
 Give yourself enough time to genuinely improve on the areas that caused problems.